EdJoPaTo/website-stalker-example/sites/com-apple-apple-pay.md

 [Add a card](https://wallet.apple.com/setup/?referrer=cid%3Dapy-200-100016)

-Use Apple Pay to purchase Apple products online or in stores through 12/6 and Apple will donate to the Global Fund to support the fight against AIDS and COVID‑19.
-[Shop now](https://www.apple.com/store)
+Shop with Apple Pay now through 12/15 and get exclusive deals from Ray‑Ban, Columbia, and more.
+[See offers](https://offers.applepay.apple/holiday)

 Faster and easier
  than